bodywork-ml/bodywork-core/docs/cli_reference.md

     -- bodywork debug SECONDS
 ```

 Will deploy the Bodywork container and run the `bodywork debug SECONDS` command within it.
-While it is sleeping, a shell to the pod in this deployment can be opened.
+While the container is sleeping, a shell on the container in this deployment can be started.
 To achieve this, first of all find the pod's name, using,

 ```shell
 $ kubectl get pods -n YOUR_NAMESPACE | grep DEBUG_DEPLOYMENT_NAME